Upgrade Your ID Card Printer for Enhanced Efficiency

 - 2 min read

 Your ID card printer is the backbone of your credentialing process.
-But like any piece of technology, it doesn’t last forever — and relying on an outdated printer can cost you more in the long run.
+However, like any piece of technology, it doesn’t last forever.
+Relying on an outdated printer can cost you more in the long run.
 Here are five clear signs it’s time for an upgrade:

 1. Discontinued Printer Model

-If your printer has been discontinued, it’s time to upgrade to the newest model.
+If your printer has been discontinued, it’s time to upgrade to the latest model.

-Why it matters: Discontinued models often have no available replacement parts or support, making them costly and risky to maintain.
-Newer printer models come with manufacturer support, longer warranties, and enhanced security features that can save you money and protect your organization in the long run.
+Why It Matters: Discontinued models often have no available replacement parts or support.
+This makes them costly and risky to maintain.
+Newer printer models come with manufacturer support, longer warranties, and enhanced security features that can save you money and protect your organization over time.

 2. Main Board Failure

-Why it matters: When the core electronics fail, it can be more cost‑effective to upgrade to a new printer with a warranty rather than spend money repairing an aging device that may soon have other costly issues.
+Why It Matters: When the core electronics fail, it can be more cost-effective to upgrade to a new printer with a warrant.
+Repairing an aging device may lead to other costly issues soon after.

 3. Upgrading Your Card Technology

-If your organization is migrating to new card technologies — like proximity, MIFARE DESFire, or mobile credential complementary cards — your older printer may not be equipped for the job.
+If your organization is migrating to new card technologies, such as proximity, MIFARE DESFire, or mobile credential complementary cards, your older printer may not be equipped for the job.

-Why it matters: Newer technology cards often require enhanced printing methods.
-Retransfer printers are ideal because they apply the image to a film that’s then fused to the card — the print head never touches the card surface.
-In contrast, Direct-to-Card (DTC) printers print directly onto the card, and the print head can potentially damage sensitive embedded technology.
-Upgrading ensures both high-quality printing and better protection for your technology cards.
+Why It Matters: Newer technology cards often require enhanced printing methods.
+Retransfer printers apply the image to a film that fuses to the card, protecting sensitive embedded technology.
+In contrast, Direct-to-Card (DTC) printers print directly onto the card, which can damage these technologies.
+Upgrading ensures high-quality printing and better protection for your technology cards.

 4. You Need Better Color and Full-Bleed Printing

-If your printer can’t produce high‑quality images, your cards can look unprofessional.
+If your printer can’t produce high-quality images, your cards may look unprofessional.

-Why it matters: Retransfer printers are designed to deliver vibrant, high‑resolution images that cover the card’s surface completely, making your ID cards and badges more attractive and effective.
+Why It Matters: Retransfer printers are designed to deliver vibrant, high-resolution images that cover the card’s surface completely.
+This enhances the attractiveness and effectiveness of your ID cards and badges.

 5. You Need Stronger Security and Durability